xaur/proposal/propsals/proposal-draft.md

 ### Events

-Here is a recap of events we attended/organized to give you an idea of what to expect.
-Clicking on most event titles will show you the full report.
+Events we organized and attended so far help to understand what was achieved and what to expect.
+Clicking on most events below will show you the full report.

 * [The Digital Economy and Blockchain Technology](https://www.facebook.com/events/241045786567334/).
 In October 2018 we held our first Decred meetup in Casablanca.
 20+ people who attended were mostly cryptocurrency users.
 The talk was about Decred Project and blockchain technology. (photos: [1](https://twitter.com/in_insaf/status/1056252398476423168) [2](https://www.facebook.com/permalink.php?story_fbid=1884165438286394&id=1836611206375151))